SymfonyCasts/api-platform3/sfcasts/relations-depth.md

 # Dtos, Mapping & Max Depth of Relations

-Before we keep going, head to `/api/users.jsonld` to see... a circular reference coming from the serializer.
+Head to `/api/users.jsonld` to see... a circular reference coming from the serializer.
 Yikes!
-Ok, let's think: API Platform serializes whatever we return from the state provider.
+Let's think: API Platform serializes whatever we return from the state provider.
 So head there.... and find where the collection is created.
-Dump the DTOs: these are what's being serialized, so the problem must be here.
+Dump the DTOs.
+These are what's being serialized, so the problem must be here.

 Refresh and... no surprise: we see 5 `UserApi` objects.
 Ah, but *here's* the problem: the `dragonTreasures` field holds an array of `DragonTreasure` *entity* objects... and each has an `owner` that points to a `User` entity... and that points *back* to a collection of `DragonTreasure` entities... which causes the serializer to serializer forever and ever.
-But that's not even the *real* problem.
+But that's not even the *real* problem!
 I know, I'm full of good news.
 The real problem is that the `UserApi` object should *really* relate to a `DragonTreasureApi`, not a `DragonTreasure` entity.
-If we're using DTOs for our API... we should use DTOs everywhere and consistently!
-Let's fix that.

 Over in `UserApi`, this will now be an `array` of `DragonTreasureApi`.
 Once we start going the DTO route, for maximum smoothness, we should relate DTOs to other DTOs... instead of mixing them with entities.

-To populate DTO objects, go to the mapper: `UserEntityToApiMapper`.
-Down here, for `dragonTreasures`, we can't do *this* anymore because that's going to be `DragonTreasure` *entity* objects.
+To populate the DTO objects, go to the mapper: `UserEntityToApiMapper`.
+Down here, for `dragonTreasures`, we can't do *this* anymore because that will give us `DragonTreasure` *entity* objects.
 What we basically want to do is convert *from* `DragonTreasure` to `DragonTreasureApi`.
-And so, once again, micro mapper is our friend!
+And so, once again, it's micro mapper to the rescue!

 ## Micro-Mapping DragonTreasure -> DragonTreasureApi

 Add `public function __construct()` with `private MicroMapperInterface $microMapper`.
-Down here, add some *fancy* code: `$dto->dragonTreasures =` set to `array_map()`, with a `DragonTreasure` argument.
-We'll finish that method in a second, but first pass the array that it will loop over:
+Down here, add some *fancy* code: `$dto->dragonTreasures =` set to `array_map()`, with a function that has a `DragonTreasure` argument.
+We'll finish that in a second... but first pass the array that it will loop over:
 `$entity->getPublishedDragonTreasures()->toArray()`.

-To walk through this: we get an array of the published `DragonTreasure` objects and then PHP loops over them and calls our function for each one - passing the each `DragonTreasure`.
-Whatever we return from this will become an item inside a new array that's set onto `dragonTreasures`.

-So what we want to return from this is a `DragonTreasureApi` object.
-Do that by returning `$this->microMapper->map($dragonTreasure, DragonTreasureApi::class)`.
+So: we get an array of the published `DragonTreasure` objects and PHP loops over them and calls our function for each one - passing the `DragonTreasure`.
+Whatever we return will become an item inside a new array that's set onto `dragonTreasures`.
+And what we want to return is a `DragonTreasureApi` object.
+Do that with `$this->microMapper->map($dragonTreasure, DragonTreasureApi::class)`.

 ## Circular Relationships

 Cool!
-And when we refresh to try it... we're greeted with a *different* circular reference problem.
+When we refresh to try it... we're greeted with a *different* circular reference problem.
 Fun!
-This one's coming from MicroMapper... and it's a problem that will happen whenever you have relationships that refer to each other.
+This one comes from MicroMapper... and it's a problem that will happen whenever you have relationships that refer to each other.

 Think about it: we ask Micro Mapper to convert a `DragonTreasure` entity to